What is refinishing?

 Your guns final appearance is based on two factors.
 The surface treatment it receives and then the exterior top-coat or plating.
 These exterior coatings are either “Plated” or “Applied” finishes.
 Plated finishes are just that.
 Metallic particles applied through electricity to bond to the basic metal or alloy of the firearm.
 Applied finishes are sprayed above a pre-bonding layer onto the firearm and cured or hardened by heat.
 It’s that simple….sure if you’re an alchemist.
 And we are the only ones equipped to do it this way.
 This is not kitchen oven refinishing.

 All of our plated finishes, are available in three levels of surface texturing, or luster.
-They are: “AS-IS” Matte, Matte, Brushed.
+Matte, Brushed, Brushed flats/Matte Rounds.
+Bright Finishes are available on a case by case basis, and have extended lead times.
 Due to the tight tolerances of firearms, we must prepare the part prior to plating to the level of polish we want after the plating is applied.
 Our plate will look similar to the finish below.
 The Brushed Chrome is exaggerated for explanative purposes.

 Plated finishes of any kind offer the greatest wear resistance and a very high degree of corrosion resistance.
 The finish is the final covering of metal that resides on the surface of the firearm or golf club.
 What ever the metal surface looks like before plating, when plated, it looks the same.
 So we first create a surface, like matte or brushed or high polish and then we plate and the plate takes on he characteristics of the metal.